 Registration happens in the Spring, usually in late March.
 A parent or guardian must fill out a form and provide proof of birth date.
-Previously registered players do need to re-register but they do not have to tryout if they have been drafted onto a team in previous years.
+Previously registered players need to re-register but they do not have to tryout if they have been drafted onto a team in previous years.
 Players remain on the team they were on.
 All new players must tryout and this usually occurs on the last weekend in March in the Brattleboro Union High School gym.
-There is a $50 fee each year to participate in the league.
-Details on when and where sign-ups will occur will be available on this website before the season starts.
+There is a $60 fee each year to participate in the league.
+Details on when and where sign-ups will occur will be available on this website and the Brattleboro Little League Facebook page before the season starts.

 How do I become a coach?

 Teams are always in need of more coaching help, even if you know nothing about baseball!
 Starting as an assistant when your kid is younger will train you to be a coach or even a manager when they get older.
 Let your team's coaches know you would like to help, and they'll let you know how.
 If you would like to manage, talk to David Cyr or Scott Smyth.
 You can also send an email to email@example.com or firstname.lastname@example.org.
 The player registration form has a check box to indicate you would like to volunteer.
-There are other ways to help the League besides coaching: field maintenance, concessions, and/or team parents.
+There are other ways to help the League besides coaching: field maintenance, concessions, press box, and/or team parents.
+Community service credit is available to local high school students who volunteer with the League.
 Contact your team or the League to find out more.

 How do I become an umpire?